uncefact/spec-untp/website/docs/about/Meetings.md

 UNTP development team meetings are held fortnightly at alternating times to accomodate participants from different timezones.
 Use the links below to add the calendar entries to your diary or add the meeting links.

-* **Thursday 8pm UTC meetings**.
-Every 4 weeks.
-Next meeeting 1st May 2025.
-	* [ICS Calendar File](../../meetings/UNTP-8pm-UTC-4weekly.ics).
-Download and double click to add the meetings to your calendar.
-	* [Join the meeting](https://us02web.zoom.us/j/82338035316?pwd=kscabBvSB9hTukagOJCN4shxSt6ZWT.1).
-Click to join the meeting without a calendar entry.
 * **Thursday 8am UTC Meetings**.
 Every 4 weeks.
-Next meeting 15th May 2025.
+Next meeting 12th June 2025.
 	* [ICS Calendar File](../../meetings/UNTP-8am-UTC-4weekly.ics).
 Download and double click to add the meetings to your calendar
 	* [Zoom meeting link](https://us02web.zoom.us/j/82338035316?pwd=kscabBvSB9hTukagOJCN4shxSt6ZWT.1).
+Click to join the meeting without a calendar entry.

+* **Thursday 9pm UTC meetings**.
+Every 4 weeks.
+Next meeeting 26th June 2025.
+	* [ICS Calendar File](../../meetings/UNTP-8pm-UTC-4weekly.ics).
+Download and double click to add the meetings to your calendar.
+	* [Join the meeting](https://us02web.zoom.us/j/82338035316?pwd=kscabBvSB9hTukagOJCN4shxSt6ZWT.1).
 Click to join the meeting without a calendar entry.

 Each meeting will generally work through open [issues](https://github.com/uncefact/spec-untp/issues) and [pull requests](https://github.com/uncefact/spec-untp/pulls).